 A Financial Investment into Future Savings

-Not only does solar have the possibility of increasing home value, it also offers clients energy savings as long-term financial investment.
+Not only does solar have the possibility of increasing home value, but it also offers clients energy savings as a long-term financial investment.
 Owning a solar system will give the homebuyer energy freedom and independence from their current utility company.
-In an article Does Solar Boost Property Value?, an average homebuyer states they would “pay an average of $10,000.00 more for a home with solar installed”(Thorton, 2018).
+In the article Does Solar Boost Property Value?, an average homebuyer states that they would “pay an average of $10,000.00 more for a home with solar installed”(Thorton, 2018).